Debugging SharedArrayBuffer Cross-Origin Errors

 1. Wrap buffer allocation in a runtime feature detection wrapper.

-2. Deploy edge header validation scripts (e.g., Cloudflare Workers, Vercel Edge Middleware).
+2. Deploy edge header enforcement (e.g., Nginx add_header, Cloudflare Workers, Vercel Edge Middleware).

-3. Instrument fallback latency telemetry to track structured clone overhead.
+3. Instrument fallback latency telemetry to track structured clone overhead vs. shared memory baseline.

 class WorkerBufferManager {